Alternate Activity 2: Circle of Friends

 Description of Activity

 Arrange the children standing in a tight circle.
 Tell the children that this is a trust game called "Circle of Friends."
 Ask them whether they can agree to play by the rules and keep each other safe at all times.
-If anyone is reluctant to agree, allow him/her to stand out and watch.
+If anyone is reluctant to agree, allow them to stand out and watch.

 If the group has more than 15 children, cycle the children through the activity in groups of ten to 15.
 If the group is smaller than ten, adults should join the circle so it has enough people.